On quaternionic ordinary families of modular forms and $p$-adic $L$-functions

 as ideals in $\widetilde{\I}[[\Gamma_\infty]]$.

 Much of the work consists in clarifying the meaning of the previous sentences, in which we have at least one crucial difficulty, namely, the correct definition of the \emph{normalized} Jacquet--Langlands lift to a quaternion algebra of a given elliptic modular form.
 We do not develop this theme in full generality, but we use an approach which combines Serre--Tate expansions (which is the basic tool to actually define $\mathscr{L}_{f,\xi}$ for a quaternionic modular form $f$ and an appropriate Hecke character $\xi$ in \cite{Burungale, Magrone, Mori1}), and an extension to the quaternionic case of Eichler--Shimura theory for ordinary families of modular forms developed by Ohta in a series of papers \cite{OhtaJ, Ohta-ES, OhtaC, OhtaMA}.
 In the $\GL_2$-case, one can normalize an eigenform by imposing that the first coefficient of its Fourier expansion is equal to $1$; more generally, one can define a notion of \emph{integral} modular forms by requiring that the Fourier coefficients belong to some fixed subring of $\C_p$.
 Adopting this viewpoint, and making use of the Atkin--Lehner involution, Ohta defines modules of projective limits of ordinary modular forms, which are identified with Wiles $\Lambda$-adic modular forms.
-We exploit this approach in the quaternionic case replacing Fourier expansions with Serre--Tate expansions (we also note that the use of Serre--Tate expansions is responsible for the systematic extension of the coefficients to $\Z_p^\unr$, where the relevant power series can be defined).
+We exploit this approach in the quaternionic case replacing Fourier expansions with Serre--Tate expansions.